guillp/jwskate/README.md

 You can use `cryptography` to do the cryptographic operations that are described in [JWA](https://www.rfc-editor.org/info/rfc7518), but since `cryptography` is a general purpose library, its usage is not straightforward and gives you plenty of options to carefully select and combine, leaving room for mistakes, errors and confusion.
-It has also a quite inconsistent API to handle the different type of keys and algorithms.
+It also has a quite inconsistent API to handle the different key types and algorithms.
 To work around this, `jwskate` comes with a set of consistent wrappers that implement the exact JWA specifications, with minimum risk of mistakes.

 ### Safe Signature Verification